 Quick no-fuss pasta bake idea.
-Yummy Prosciutto ham with mushroom and mascarpone.
+Yummy Prosciutto ham with mushroom and mascarpone melt.

 A perfect topping for some nicely cooked pasta.
-Yes, this is another of my Marks and Spencer copycat meals.
+Yes, this is another of my Marks and Spencer copycat recipes.

 Now there's no real recipe to this so it's perfect for students, busy mums or indeed anyone with either no time to cook or if you just simply can't be bothered putting in too much effort.